-Our school field trips are free for students – rain or shine – and schools only need to provide transportation to and from the Suncoast Youth Conservation Center (SYCC) and packed lunches for students.
-The minimum class size is 10 students and the maximum number of students in one day is 42 or less depending on your chosen activity.
+Our school field trips are free for students – rain or shine – but, you must provide the transportation to and from the Suncoast Youth Conservation Center (SYCC).
+Minimum class size is 10 students and the maximum number of students in one day is 42 or less depending on your chosen activity.
 SYCC, as part of the FYCCN, requires a 1:10 adult to youth ratio for all land-based activities and a 1:5 adult to youth ratio for water-based activities.
 We provide the instructors, lessons, necessary equipment and smiles for your memorable time here.

 High School Grades (9-12):

 Marine Habitats from Marshes to Mudflats (4 hours)

 – Students will learn about marine habitats in the Tampa Bay area: river, mangrove, marsh, seagrass, and sandy beach, and then draw connections about the locations of these habitats as they relate to the Tampa Bay watershed.
 Do the problems occurring upstream affect those in the salty Gulf of Mexico?
 Then, via kayak, students will explore Newman’s Creek Paddling Trail and be immersed in the mangrove swamps of Tampa Bay.
 Students will be challenged by a scavenger hunt to collect the leaves of the different mangrove species and identify critters that inhabit the shallows of Tampa Bay.
 Finally, students will draw upon their daily lives to determine how they can protect such an important habitat.Maximum number of students is 26.

 Multiple days per school can be scheduled to accommodate large classes.

 Fish Sampling Methods (4 hours)